Zakiyy-WF/4_Game_Tutorials_By_Zakiyy_Cedenio/Tutorial_3_Hazards_Reset_Player.md

-# Hazard kills kill player
+# Making a Deadly Hazard

 This tutorial will show how to set up a hazard that will restart the scene you are on if the player runs into it, a "Game Over" function.